Cerenaut/agi/README.md

 * This framework allows parallel and consecutive dependencies between Entities to be described (siblings are parallel, children are sequential).

-* We currently use Java for compute nodes, but this isn't essential
+* We currently use Java for compute nodes, but this isn't essential.

-* We use JSON format for remote serialization, which is slow but web friendly for debugging / understanding
+* We use JSON format for remote serialization, which is slow but web friendly for debugging / understanding.

 * We use JDBC, JSON file, and in-memory implementations of a persistence layer.